PortableStudios/data-modeling-deep-dive/README.md

 ### What's the problem with Rentals?

-Let's take a look at our small rental application.

-From a business perspective there are 3 states:
-* No option selected
-* Option selected but not described
-* Option selected and described
+We have a small Rental application which is designed to print a human-readable and friendly formatted string to a user via the console.

+We have some initial types and modeling that has been done for us, but we are missing the implementation of the most critical function, to actually format the `Rental` data model to a string!

-### Implement the `printRental` function
+### Implement the `rentalToString` function

+Follow exercise 1 in `app.js`

-### Refactoring the `printRental` function
+### Refactoring the `rentalToString` function

-...
+Follow exercise 2 in `app.js`

 ### Model a deck of cards

-...
+If you have finished those two challenges, try to model a standard playing deck of cards so that it is impossible to construct an `invalid` card.

+Hint: How do you represent the Joker?

 ## Fin